HKey/gwip/README.md

                               Example: "--grid=2x1"
     --place=<LINE,COLUMN>     Where move the focused window to.
                               Example: "--place=0,0"
+    --fill                    Resize the window to fill the cell where the the window will be moved to.
+    --gap=<WIDTHxHEIGHT>      For "--fill", do not fill each edge of the window.
+WIDTH is a width of left and right edge.
+                              HEIGHT is a height of top and bottom edge.
+                              WIDTH and HEIGHT is a number or a percentage.
+                              A number means the number of pixels, a percentage means the percentage of the desktop width or height.
     --xdotool=<cmd>           Command of xdotool. [default: xdotool]
     --xwininfo=<cmd>          Command of xwininfo. [default: xwininfo]